Why has Owerri Zone consistently failed to produce governors despite her obvious strengths?

 When it comes to topics relevant to the struggle for power in Imo State, Owerri zone is viewed as a disoriented zone, with political players plagued by inferiority complexes.
 This has resulted in a zone that is overrun by the dynamics and intrigues of power play.
 While the Orlu zone has been in control of the State for almost 20 years since 1999, the Owerri zone has only managed 7 months!

 The issue of micro zoning is a very sensitive one.
-Some stakeholders in the zone are of the opinion that it is very important that when next Owerri Zone produces a governor, the governor should emerge from other parts of the zone, who are yet to occupy the position like Owerri federal constituency and Ngor okpalla.
-It is important to to note that this microzoning anomaly is one of the reasons why Owerri has refused to unite.
+Some stakeholders in the zone are of the opinion that it is very important that when next Owerri Zone produces a governor, the governor should emerge from other parts of the zone, who are yet to occupy the position like Owerri federal constituency and Ngor Okpalla.
+It is important to to note that this microzoning anomaly is one of the reasons why Owerri has refused to unite for purpose.
 Unity would continue to elude Owerri zone if this anomaly is allowed to continue to fester.
 It doesn’t bode well for Owerri zone.
 How can a zone that has never got a full tenure in the government house be having internal wrangling caused by micro-zoning?

 Anomalys, such as this, divides Owerri more than it unites her.
 If the zone would make any impression or even clinch the governorship seat, it must sort out these issues.